Little Wekiva River

-The Little Wekiva River is a stream in Greater Orlando area of Florida in the United States.
+The Little Wekiva River is a stream in the Greater Orlando area of Florida in the United States.
 The 15 mi long, northward flowing stream is a tributary of the Wekiva River, which later joins the St. Johns River, the longest river in the state of Florida.
 The Little Wekiva drainage basin is about 42 sqmi located in the urbanized area north and west of Downtown Orlando.

 As of 2021, much of the Little Wekiva River has silted up.